railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 			The system's statistics provide analyses about the number and the cost of quality problems from different suppliers.

-			If certain suppliers don't offer the service quality that you expect you can automatically create rules that:
+			If certain suppliers do not offer the service quality that you expect you can automatically create rules that:

 			* send a reminder to the supplier after a few days if the case still remains open

-			* remind the production manager to call the supplier and resolve the situation if the case hasn't been closed within a week
+			* remind the production manager to call the supplier and resolve the situation if the case has not been closed within a week

 			* select and qualify your suppliers on the basis of their quality of service